Brandon Walkin: 2013–2017: Career beginnings on ITF and Challenger Tour

 Walkin made his ITF debut in March 2013 at the Australia F4, where he made the second round.
 It was his only singles tournament of the year.

-In 2014 and 2015, Walkin played on the ITF in Australia and Europe, with the second round being he best performance in singles and semi-finals in doubles.
+In 2014 and 2015 Walkin played on the ITF in Australia and Europe, with the second round being his best performance in singles and semi-finals in doubles.

-In September 2016, Walkin reached the quarter final of the Australia F5.
+In September 2016 Walkin reached the quarter-final of the Australia F5.

-In October 2016, Walkin debuted on the ATP Challenger Tour after he qualified for Traralgon ATP Challenger.
+In October 2016 Walkin debuted on the ATP Challenger Tour after he qualified for Traralgon ATP Challenger.

-In February 2017, Walkin reached his first ITF finals in doubles in Anning, China.
-Walkin also won his first ITF title in Anning, China, partnered with Thomas Fancutt.
+In February 2017 Walkin reached his first ITF finals in doubles in Anning, China.
+Walkin also won his first ITF title in Anning, partnered with Thomas Fancutt.

 Walkin played his last match on the ITF circuit in April 2017 for almost two years.

 2019–2021

-In February 2019, following a two year injury lay off, Walkin played his first match on the ITF circuit since April 2017 and throughout 2019, made 8 ITF doubles finals.
+In February 2019 following a two-year injury lay off, Walkin played his first match on the ITF circuit since April 2017 and throughout 2019, made 8 ITF doubles finals.

 In May 2019, Walkin reached his first singles ITF final in M15 Cancun, which saw him re enter the ATP top 1000 rankings.